Distance Learning College Loan Consolidation

 Forget About Federal Programs

-Distance programs may be more cost-effective than traditional, campus-based programs, but they pose a financial problem for student/borrowers with other more demanding financial responsibilities.
-The challenge is to find consolidation loans that make it feasible for distance learners to combine their educational loans into one, easily managed monthly payment.
+Distance programs may be more cost-effective than traditional, campus-based programs, but they pose a financial problem for student loan borrowers with other financial responsibilities.
+The challenge is to find consolidation loans that make it feasible for distance learners to combine their educational loans into one, easily managed, monthly payment.

 Federal consolidation loans offer nothing for the distance learner.
-Federal loans still require students to attend a traditional college program either half or full-time.
+Federal loans still require students to attend a traditional college program either half or full-time.consolidation loans for distance learning

 "Non-Traditional" For How Long?

-However, in response to the gap in financial aid for distance learners and other non-traditional students, private student loans providers are slowly but surely anteing up a few customized private loans for this population of borrowers.
-For example, Sallie Mae offers a Continuing Education Loan.
+In response to the gap in financial aid for distance learners and other nontraditional students, private student loans providers are slowly but surely anteing up a few customized private loans for this population of borrowers.
+For example, Sallie Mae offers a Career Training Smart Option Student Loan.

 Consolidate Distance Learning Loans

 Educational loans specifically designed for career training, certificate programs and continuing education students all fall under private loans.
-If you are shopping for a consolidation loan to cover loans like these, as well as any other private student loans you may have, you’ll find a fairly wide assortment offered.
-Private lenders have become savvy with their own brand of private consolidation loan, realizing the huge potential in the market.
-Private student consolidation loans all share similar features:
+If you are shopping for a consolidation loan to cover loans like these, as well as any other private student loans you may have, you’ll find a wide assortment offered.
+Private lenders have become savvy with consolidation loans, realizing the huge potential in the market.
+Private student consolidation loans all share similar features, so be sure to shop around:

-- Credit-based, so if you don’t have good credit make sure you have a creditworthy co-borrower.
+• Credit-based, so if you don’t have good credit, make sure you can find a cosigner.

 Consolidate Previous Federal Loans